Olympic opening ceremony director fired for Holocaust joke - WHIZ News

 Kobayashi’s Holocaust joke and Oyamada’s resignation were the latest to plague the Games.
 Yoshiro Mori resigned as organizing committee president over sexist remarks.
 Hiroshi Sasaki also stepped down as creative director for the opening and closing ceremonies after suggesting a Japanese actress should dress as a pig.

-Also this week, the chiropractor for the American women’s wrestling team apologized after comparing Olympic COVID-19 protocols to Nazi German y in a social media post.
-Rosie Gallegos-Main, a chiropractor for women’s wrestling since 2009, will be allowed to finish her planned stay at USA Wrestling’s pre-Olympic camp in Nakatsugawa, Japan.
+Also this week, the chiropractor for the American women’s wrestling team apologized after comparing Olympic COVID-19 protocols to Nazi Germany in a social media post.
+Rosie Gallegos-Main, the team’s chiropractor since 2009, will be allowed to finish her planned stay at USA Wrestling’s pre-Olympic camp in Nakatsugawa, Japan.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports